mixpanel/docs/pages/docs/data-governance/data-volume-monitoring.md

 ### Enabling Data Volume Monitoring

-To enable Data Volume Monitoring, navigate to the Project Settings page, scroll down to the Data Governance section under Overview and click the Data Volume Monitoring toggle.
+To enable Data Volume Monitoring, navigate to the Project Settings page, select at the left-hand menu Data Governance, and click the Data Volume Monitoring toggle.

 When enabling this setting, input email addresses or aliases to be notified when a new event is ingested.
 This will be gated to project admin and owner email addresses.
 Admins can also set up a Slack channel to be notified when a new event is ingested.